 - You don't bet money, but casino chips.
 How do you get casino chips?
 By sifting through piles of rubble that you sometimes find in dungeons.

-- Several casinos can be found in Three The Hard Way, which offers this.
+- Several casinos can be found in Three the Hard Way, which allows you to play various games like Black Jack and Craps.
 The game limits the maximum amount of gold you may earn, however.

 - Fable has seven different tavern games, ranging from blackjack to coin golf and memory tests.
 The stakes from one of them will allow the player into a restricted area without needing to fight; exceptionally high scores in six of them are needed to earn a completely useless doll for 100% Completion.